DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - RATE 3 is the time (milliseconds) to run the third vector (between points #2 and #3 / sustain).
 - RATE 4 is the time (milliseconds) to run the last vector (between points #3 / sustain and #4 / release).

-:information_source: The module's logic computes needed speeds to rub each vector, depending the distance between points, and specified rate.
+:information_source: The module's logic computes needed speeds to run each vector, depending the distance between points, and specified rate.

-MIX ENVelope can be saved to .vktMixEnv file, then loaded later to any program of you choice!
+MIX ENVelope can be saved to **.vktMixEnv** 35-byte binary file, then loaded later to any program of you choice!

 :warning: The ON/OFF state of the MIX ENVelope (for current program) is never saved/recalled.
 You can enable (or disable) it by pressing **ENV** button (above MIX output jack, right side of the _Vektor_ module).